redwoodjs/redwood/docs/docs/uploads.md

     const input = {
       ...formData,
       // highlight-next-line
-      avatar: formData.avatar?.[0], // FileField returns an array, we want the first and only file }
+      avatar: formData.avatar?.[0], // FileField returns an array, we want the first and only file; Multi-file uploads are available
+    }

     updateProfile({ variables: { input } })